PROCEDURES OF SELLING A PROPERTY IN TRINIDAD AND TOBAGO

 Please note that,

-even though there are many very professional, reliable and honest Real Estate Agents and Companies, it is advised to use a Real Estate company which is a Member of the Association of Real Estate Agents (AREA), because Registered Agents have to adhere by a strict code of Ethics.
+even though there are many professional, reliable and honest Real Estate Agents and Companies, it is advised to use a Real Estate company which is a Member of the Association of Real Estate Agents (AREA), because Registered Agents have to adhere by a strict code of Ethics.

 When the Agreement of Sale is ready all parties will meet by either the Buyer's Attorney, or your Real Estate Agent where the signing will take place.
 The Agreement of Sale should be accompanied by a deposit which usually is 10% of the purchase price, but on very large sums this can be negotiated.